• start here

 Where to stay

-This trip is primarily camping-based, especially near the trailheads, but there are a few nights where you can opt for local hotels or mountain huts to provide a much-needed refresh:
+This trip is primarily camping-based, especially near the trailheads, and will require you to pack a full camp setup— but there are also a few nights where you can opt for local hotels or mountain huts to provide a much-needed refresh.
+I’d specifically recommend the following accommodation:

 • Mexico City (3 nights): Hotel MX Roma (budget rooms with an awesome rooftop) or Casa RM26 (budget co-live/co-work space with private rooms)